Squid Game on Netflix: That ending explained and your burning questions answered

-In Squid Game, the disturbing but intriguing hit Korean series on Netflix about a murderous tournament of children's games, the competition itself winds its way to a bloody resolution.
-But that doesn't mean all our Squid Game questions got answered.
-Here are answers to eight burning questions viewers may have after watching the nine-episode dystopian show.
+In Squid Game, the disturbing but intriguing hit Korean series on Netflix about a deadly tournament of children's games, the competition itself winds its way to a bloody resolution.
+But that doesn't mean all our questions get resolved.
+Here are answers to eight burning Squid Game questions viewers may have after watching the dystopian show.

 1. When did Squid Game come out?